 Medium pressure has much more power, and therefore can inactivate more things in the same amount of water, faster.
 This allows the system to have a smaller physical footprint with less lamps, whereas a low pressure system may need multiple lamps to equal the same rate of disinfection of medium pressure.

 But the main advantage of medium pressure UV is its broader spectrum of UV light wavelengths.
-This means medium pressure systems can inactivate, kill and destroy more contaminants.
-Medium pressure UV has been proven to kill cryposporidium, giardia, and other dangerous recreational water illnesses (RWIs) with ease.
-200-230 nm wavelengths, called Far UV, is effective at killing viruses like COVID-19 (specifically centered around 222 nm).4
+This means medium pressure systems can inactivate and destroy more contaminants.
+Medium pressure UV has been proven to inactivate cryposporidium, giardia, and other dangerous recreational water illnesses (RWIs) with ease.
+200-230 nm wavelengths, called Far UV, is effective at inactivating viruses like COVID-19 (specifically centered around 222 nm).4

 And we're also talking about things beyond common germs.
 As mentioned before, low pressure UV can only destroy monochloramine (NH2Cl).
 Medium pressure UV, on the other hand, destroys all inorganic chloramines in the water, and potentially some other disinfection byproducts (DBPs) too.